nrwl/nx/nx-dev/nx-dev/public/documentation/latest/shared/monorepo-ci-github-actions.md

 # Configuring CI Using GitHub Actions and Nx

-Nx is a smart and extensible build framework, and it works really well with monorepos.
+Nx is a smart, fast and extensible build system, and it works really well with monorepos.
 Monorepos provide a lot of advantages:

 - Everything at that current commit works together.
 Changes can be verified across all affected parts of the organization.
 - Easy to split code into composable modules